British bronze sculpture founders and plaster figure makers, 1800-1980 - C

 Enrico Cantoni, Blenheim St, Chelsea, London 1889, 4 Blenheim St 1890, 38 Glebe Place, Chelsea 1891, 43 Glebe Place 1891-1893, 100 Church St, Chelsea 1893-1923.
 Plaster modeller, sculptors’ moulder and bronze founder.

-The plaster figure maker and sculptors’ moulder, Enrico Cantoni (c.1859-1923) was in England by 1881.
+The plaster figure maker and sculptors’ moulder, Enrico Cantoni (c.1859-1923), was in England by 1881.
 He married Florence Landi in 1888 in the Holborn district, possibly a relation of Daniel Landi (qv).
-Cantoni died in 1923, age 64, in the Chelsea district.
+Cantoni died in 1923, age 64, in the Chelsea district, leaving effects worth £1914.
 Documentation on Cantoni is scarce but he seems to have occupied an important role within his field.

-Cantoni supplied the Victoria and Albert Museum with a posthumous bronze cast of Jules Dalou’s statuette, Rosalind, Countess of Carlyle, 1872, which he made in 1908, together with a tinted plaster cast (Victoria and Albert Museum, see Bilbey 2002 p.251 for the bronze).
-It used to be suggested that Cantoni was the only founder used by Dalou during his stay in England in the 1870s (Michael Le Marchant of the Bruton Gallery is so quoted in Ruth Butler and Suzanne G. Lindsay, European sculpture of the nineteenth century, National Gallery of Art, 2000, p.110).
+In 1908 Cantoni supplied the Victoria and Albert Museum with a posthumous bronze cast of Jules Dalou’s statuette, Rosalind, Countess of Carlyle, 1872, which he made together with a tinted plaster cast (Victoria and Albert Museum, see Bilbey 2002 p.251 for the bronze).
+It used to be suggested that Cantoni was the only founder used by Dalou during his stay in England in the 1870s (Michael Le Marchant of the Bruton Gallery is so quoted in Ruth Butler and Suzanne G. Lindsay, European Sculpture of the Nineteenth Century, National Gallery of Art, 2000, p.110).
 However, Cantoni was too young to play such a role and there is no evidence of his work as a bronze founder before 1900.
-It remains no more than a possibility that he subsequently produced some of the later casts of Dalou’s head of Alphonse Legros, which was modelled c.1876 (examples, National Portrait Gallery, National Museum of Wales, Fitzwilliam Museum, Cambridge, as noted in the discussion of the cast in the National Gallery of Art, Washington, in Ruth Butler and Suzanne G. Lindsay, European sculpture of the nineteenth century, 2000, p.110).
+It remains no more than a possibility that he subsequently produced some of the later casts of Dalou’s head of Alphonse Legros, which was modelled c.1876 (examples, National Portrait Gallery, National Museum of Wales, Fitzwilliam Museum, Cambridge, as noted in the discussion of the cast in the National Gallery of Art, Washington, in Butler and Lindsay, cited above, p.110).

 In bronze, Cantoni’s earliest known work is the bust, Sir Humphry Davy, in 1900 for the Royal Institution (see Frank A.J.L.
-James, ‘The Common Purposes of Life’: Science and society at the Royal Institution of Great Britain, 2002, p.77).
+James, ‘The Common Purposes of Life’: Science and Society at the Royal Institution of Great Britain, 2002, p.77).
 He cast Oliver Sheppard’s bronze bust, Henry Kirke White, for Nottingham in 1902 (Nottingham Castle Museum and Art Gallery), as well as 16 bronze surrounds to Sheppard’s design, to house commemorative plaques (John Turpin, Oliver Sheppard, 1865-1941: Symbolist Sculptor of the Irish Cultural Revival, 2000, pp.102-3; Stuart Burch, ‘The Holbrook Bequest for commemorative plaques: Tradition… in Victoria Nottingham’, Transactions of the Thoroton Society of Nottinghamshire, vol.105, 2002, p.159).
+Cantoni may have produced two large posthumous casts for the Leicester Galleries of Frederic Leighton's Athlete wrestling with the Python, c.1908-10 (Silber 2012 p.136).
 Subsequently, he supplied Ivan Meštrović’s bronze bust, Sir Thomas Beecham, 1915 (Tate, see Ronald Alley, Catalogue of the Tate Gallery's collection of Modern Art, other than works by British artists, 1981, p.511).

-In plaster, Cantoni was requested by the Italian government in 1895 to take casts of Pietro Torrigiano’s monuments to Henry VII and to his mother, Margaret Beaufort, Duchess of Richmond in Westminster Abbey (V&A Archive, MA/1/C338).
+In plaster, Cantoni supplied various casts to the Fitzwilliam Museum in 1894 including one of David and the Head of Goliath at £6 and another of a relief cast from marble, Presentation of the Keys to St Peter at £1 plus 3s for colouring, presumably from the Victoria and Albert Museum Donatello relief of which there is still a cast in the Fitzwilliam (Fitzwilliam Museum Library, box 213, account 28 February 1894).
+Cantoni was requested by the Italian government in 1895 to take casts of Pietro Torrigiano’s monuments to Henry VII and to his mother, Margaret Beaufort, Duchess of Richmond in Westminster Abbey (V&A Archive, MA/1/C338).
 He worked for the Alfred Stevens Memorial Committee in 1911, producing plaster casts of caryatids for a reproduction of Alfred Stevens’s Dorchester House chimneypiece (Tate, see The Times 26 July 1929; see also Kenneth Romney Towndrow, Alfred Stevens, 1939, p.155).
-A pair of plaster casts of Stevens's Lions Sejant, an 1852 design to crown the British Museum forecourt screen, were given by Cantoni to the Tate Gallery in 1912 (Kenneth Romney Towndrow, The works of Alfred Stevens: sculptor, painter, designer, in the Tate Gallery, Tate Gallery, 1950, p.72; now Victoria and Albert Museum).
-Cantoni also produced a cast of a celebrated head of Aphrodite, thought to come from the Eastern Pediment of the Parthenon, in the collection at Holkham Hall, Norfolk (Journal of Hellenic Studies, vol.33, 1913, p.278, Society for the Promotion of Hellenic Studies).
+A pair of plaster casts of Stevens's Lions Sejant, an 1852 design to crown the British Museum forecourt screen, were given by Cantoni to the Tate Gallery in 1912 (Kenneth Romney Towndrow, The Works of Alfred Stevens: Sculptor, painter, designer, in the Tate Gallery, 1950, p.72; now Victoria and Albert Museum).
+Cantoni also produced a cast of a celebrated head of Aphrodite, thought to come from the eastern pediment of the Parthenon, in the collection at Holkham Hall, Norfolk (Journal of Hellenic Studies, vol.33, 1913, p.278).

 For abbreviations, see Resources and bibliography.